Travel + Discover York: Maine Vacation Guide

 York Harbor Beach

-Located at the mouth of the York River near the York Harbor Inn, Stage Neck Inn, and the Hartley Mason Reserve, this sandy beach is off the beaten path and pleasant for families because of its gentle surf.
-Locals call it Mothers’ Beach because it’s gentle enough for toddlers to enjoy the water.
+Located at the mouth of the York River near the York Harbor Inn, Stage Neck Inn, and the Hartley Mason Reservation, this sandy beach is tucked away as a hidden gem.
+Families love it for the gentle surf.
+From the last week in June through Labor Day, lifeguards are on duty.

 York Harbor Beach has wheelchair-accessible restrooms and washing facilities.